svylabs/soar-rewards/README.md

     }
 ```

-The rewards can be claimed by calling
+The rewards can be computed offline along with the proof, and claimed by calling

 ```
      function claim(proof, publicInputs) {